navkar98/coi-energy-task/README.md

 - The server is running with [nodemon](https://nodemon.io/) which will automatically restart for you when you modify and save a file.

 - The database provider is SQLite, which will store data in a file local to your repository called `database.sqlite3`.
 The ORM [Sequelize](http://docs.sequelizejs.com/) is on top of it.
-You should only have to interact with Sequelize - **please spend some time reading sequelize documentation before starting the exercise.**

 - To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js. users are authenticated by passing `profile_id` in the request header. after a user is authenticated his profile will be available under `req.profile`. make sure only users that are on the contract can access their contracts.
 - The server is running on port 3001.

-## APIs To Implement
+## APIs Implemented

-Below is a list of the required API's for the application.
+Below is a list of the API's implemented for the application.

-1. ***GET*** `/contracts/:id` - This API is broken 😵! it should return the contract only if it belongs to the profile calling. better fix that!
+1. ***GET*** `/contracts/:id` - This API is now fixed!
+It returns the contract only if it belongs to the profile calling.

 1. ***GET*** `/contracts` - Returns a list of contracts belonging to a user (client or contractor), the list should only contain non terminated contracts.

 1. ***GET*** `/jobs/unpaid` -  Get all unpaid jobs for a user (***either*** a client or contractor), for ***active contracts only***.

 1. ***POST*** `/jobs/:job_id/pay` - Pay for a job, a client can only pay if his balance >= the amount to pay.
-The amount should be moved from the client's balance to the contractor balance.
+The amount should be moved from the client's balance to the contractor balance. ***Added: A payment can only be authorized by the client for that particular job***

 1. ***POST*** `/balances/deposit/:userId` - Deposits money into the the the balance of a client, a client can't deposit more than 25% his total of jobs to pay. (at the deposit moment)